A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning

-\textbf{Implicit Regularization and Diagonal Linear Networks.} Neural networks are often trained in an overparameterized setting where there are many possible solutions to the training data.
-In this setting, the training procedure consistently biases the network towards a particular solution (a phenomenon called ``implicit bias'', \citealp{soudry2018implicit}), explaining why neural networks generalize well even without explicit regularization \citep{zhang2016understanding}.
-Lazy and rich regimes often instantiate fundamentally distinct implicit biases.
-Lazy-regime neural networks implement a kernel predictor, whereas rich-regime neural networks are often biased towards learning low-dimensional or sparse representations \citep{gunasekar2018characterizing,savarese2019infinite,lyu2019gradient,nacson2019lexicographic,chizat2020implicit}.
-Diagonal linear networks (Section~\ref{sec:model}) instantiate a simple, analytically tractable model that captures the changes in inductive bias observed in more complex models: lazy-regime training finds the (non-sparse) solution with minimal $\ell_2$-norm, whereas rich-regime training finds the sparse solution with minimal $\ell_1$-norm \citep{woodworth2020kernel,azulay2021implicit}.
-Prior work has characterized the emergence of the infinite-time solution in these networks \citep{pesme2023saddle,berthier2023incremental} and investigated the role of stochasticity and step size \citep{pesme2021implicit,nacson2022implicit}.\\
+\textbf{Implicit Regularization and Diagonal Linear Networks.} Diagonal linear networks (Section~\ref{sec:model}) instantiate a simple, analytically tractable model that captures the changes in inductive bias arising from different learning regimes in more complex models: specifically, lazy-regime training finds the (non-sparse) solution with minimal $\ell_2$-norm, whereas rich-regime training finds the sparse solution with minimal $\ell_1$-norm \citep{woodworth2020kernel,azulay2021implicit}.
+Prior work has characterized the emergence of the infinite-time solution in these networks \citep{pesme2023saddle,berthier2023incremental} and investigated the role of stochasticity and step size \citep{pesme2021implicit,nacson2022implicit}.